MicrosoftDocs/azure-devops-docs/docs/repos/git/about-pull-requests.md

 You can add more policies to PRs to enforce better code quality in key branches.
 Extra requirements like a clean build of the proposed code or approval from multiple reviewers can help protect key branches.

-The number of required approvals for a PR is set in a branch policy.
+You can set the number of required approvals for a PR in a branch policy.
+You can also set certain reviewers to be required or optional on all or certain PRs.
 A PR can be set to autocomplete with the required number of approvals, even if other reviewers reject the changes.
+However, required reviewers must approve PRs before they can merge.
 It's best practice for at least two reviewers to review and approve changes in a significant PR.

 To reset votes when a PR author pushes new changes, select **Reset code reviewer votes when there are new changes** in the [Require a minimum number of reviewers](branch-policies.md#require-a-minimum-number-of-reviewers) branch policy.